 Advertisement

 Sonoma County at a Glance

-Santa Rosa, the county seat with over 175,000 residents, is part of that encrypted system.
-Journalists, community members, and emergency watchdogs who relied on scanner access for real-time information no longer have it.
+Santa Rosa, the county seat with over 175,000 residents, sits at the center of that open system.
+Journalists, community members, and fire-season watchdogs still have the real-time radio access that residents of San Francisco, Oakland, and San Jose have lost.

+Advertisement